Best practices for Autoscale

 Always select a safe default instance count

-The default instance count is important autoscale scales your service to that count when metrics are not available.
+The default instance count is important because autoscale scales your service to that count when metrics are not available.
 Therefore, select a default instance count that's safe for your workloads.

 Configure autoscale notifications